yxm0513/AirwallexTest/README.md

 ## TODO
- - Enhance the test template gen.js with random data.
+ - Enhance the test template in gen.js to be created with random data.
  - Enhance framework to support actions for preTest/postTest
  - Add More Tests, combile mutiple invalid fields after current issue fix commitment.
  - othrs tests like try other charsets, current is gsm7,